 h.Evidence that the alien has either commanded a high salary or will command a high salary or other remuneration for services, evidenced by contracts or other reliable evidence.

 If the criteria does not readily apply to the beneficiary’s occupation, the petitioner may submit any comparable evidence in order to establish the beneficiary’s eligibility.

 A petition for O-1 status can be approved for an initial period of up to 3 years, or the time necessary to accomplish the event or activity.
 O-1 status can be extended in one year increments if it is for the same event.
 If the petition is for a different position with the same employer or for a new employer it is considered a new “event” and the petition can be granted for another three years.
 The O-1 can be extended indefinitely.

 The spouse and children under 21 of O-1 visa holders are entitled to the O-3 visa, and they are not authorized to work in the U.S.

 Learn more about O-1 visa and how you could benefit from it.

 DID YOU KNOW?

-The O-1 is a great option for Professors and Researchers who have participated in the J-1 program and are now subject to the 2 year home residence requirement.
-Those who are subject to the home residence requirement and have not obtained a waiver or completed the requirement can obtain an O-1 visa to work in the U.S.
+The O-1 is a great option for Professors and Researchers who have participated in the J-1 program and are now subject to the 2-year home residence requirement.
+Those who are subject to the home residence requirement and have not obtained a waiver or have not completed the requirement can obtain an O-1 visa to work in the U.S.